Atlas966/LitMAS-Water/README.md

 Unity presets for all shown material are avaiable, use them to get a jump start on customizing your water appearance.
 ** **

+## Custom Shader GUI
+  - The custom built shader GUI that LitMAS Water 3 uses is designed to make the customization process as easy as possible.
+Neat orgnization and built-in question tooltips serve to guide you though each feature
+** **

 # Feature Set
 ## Depth Masked Refaction
   - Mask out ugly ring around objects infront of the water surface with the flip of a switch